A cleaner environment

 Include crustaceans and cephalopods in the definition of animals.
 This would include crustaceans such as lobsters, krill, barnacles, woodlice, crabs, shrimps, crayfish and prawns.
-It would also include cephalopods which include squid, cuttlefish, octopus and nautilus.
-This would ban practices such as boiling lobsters alive.
-This would involve adding to the Animal Welfare Act of 2006 whilst in Scotland it would involve changing the Animal Health and Welfare (Scotland) Act 2006.
+It would also include cephalopods which include squid, cuttlefish, octopus and nautilus. it would also ban practices such as boiling lobsters alive.
+This would involve updating the Animal Welfare Act of 2006.

 Ban the sale and use of snares and glue traps.
 Both would be banned as they cause animals amounts of pain and suffering tapped for long periods of time by glue or snares before they die.
 Instead, the focus should be on removing household food sources from these animals along with re-introducing animals to the UK that eat mice and rats which these traps are often used for.
-This would involve amending the Wildlife and Countryside Act 1981, the Wildlife and Natural Environment (Scotland) Act 2011 and the Wildlife and Natural Environment Act (Northern Ireland) 2011.
+This would involve amending the Wildlife and Countryside Act 1981.

 Ban cage farming by 2035.
 Instead, barns and free-range animals should be used with cage faming eventually banned.
-This would involve changing The Welfare of Farmed Animals (England) Regulations 2007, The Welfare of Farmed Animals (Scotland) Regulations 2010, The Welfare of Farmed Animals (Wales) Regulations 2007 and Welfare of Farmed Animals Regulations (Northern Ireland) 2012.
+This would involve changing The Welfare of Farmed Animals (England) Regulations 2007.

 Ban imports of fur.
 Apart for vintage fur, we would support a ban on importing fur adding to the ban on domestic production of fur.
 This is based on our concern for how these animals are kept and any action such as this should be alongside action internationally to ban the practice internationally.